 It is my expectation that your child turns in their work in a timely manner.
 I do understand that unforeseen things may happen that would prohibit a student from being able to turn in their work.
 When that is the case, please get in contact with me immediately, so I am aware of the situation and together we can work on a solution.
 Repeat offenses may cause the student to forfeit his/her weekly bonus recess time, in order to make up late work.

 Communication Arts consists of reading, spelling/word work, and writing (which also includes grammar.)
 Sometimes we will work as a large group and other times, we may split into three or four flexible groups.
-Reading, writing/spelling, and vocabulary assessments will be given on Fridays (not every week though).
 Students are strongly encouraged to read at home for at least 15 minutes each night J

 The 3rd grade team will continue with the Everyday Mathematics program.
 This approach, among many benefits, revisits various math concepts throughout the year (a spiraling curriculum,) incorporates a hands-on approach with content-specific games and activities, which lends itself to real-life application.
 This program encourages collaborative learning among students, as well as extensive parent involvement and support.
 The Everyday Math Program is just plain FUN!